manomarichal/distributed-systems-football-site/readme.md

   - changes the referee of a match

 ### Referees
 This service provides data related on referees.
-It is running on port `5006` and has the following endpoints:
+It is accessible through port `5006` and has the following endpoints:
 - `[GET] /referees/`
   - returns a JSON containing all info on all referees
 - `[GET] /referees/names`